 Whether is it’s called Navaratri in north India or batukamma in south India, it is a celebration of great goddess Durga avatars.
 Both are celebrated for 9 days before Dasara and on 9th-day immersion takes place.

 Of course, no celebration in any culture would be complete without food.
 At this auspicious occasion, celebrate with low-carb and low-sugar food without sacrificing genuine Indian taste with my recipes.
-For those who are on Navaratri vrat or fasting, this recipe is fasting compliant.
-No rice and rice flour, wheat flour, all-purpose flour, sooji (rava or semolina), chickpea flour or gram flour.

 - 1 cup rice.
 Plus more if taste need be adjusted.